tslight/gitforge/README.md

 Generate a **GitLab** *Personal Access Token* [here](https://gitlab.com/profile/personal_access_tokens).

-These details will be stored in `site.USER_BASE/share/gitforge/config`, which, in a POSIX environment, is usually `~/.local/share/gitforge/config`.
-I'm actually not sure where Python's `site.USER_BASE` is on Windows.
-Probably somewhere in `AppData`..
+These details will be stored in `$HOME/.gitforge.cfg`.
+You can edit this file if you want to change the default destination directory or your access token.

 The configuration looks something like this: